-This program works in conjunction with our JJCPA programming as a consolidated graduated sanction and/or detention alternative for a carefully selected group of youth identified by our evidence-based assessment tool as either: (1) high-risk-to-re-offend; (b) moderate-risk-to-re-offend; and (c) placement risk.
+The Probation Department will use Electronic Monitoring as an evidence-based graduated sanction and/or detention alternative for a carefully selected group of youth identified by our evidence-based assessment tool as either: (1) high-risk-to-re-offend; (b) moderate-risk-to-re-offend; and (c) placement risk.
 The program will allow for the youth's placement in their home, if appropriate, or placement with a family member or foster home within their community.
 Thus, placement disruption will be minimal, and continuity of care can be maintained.
 It will also be used as a court-ordered release condition.
+Program Name: Positive Achievement Change Tool (PACT) Nature of Coordination with JJCPA: